apache/velocity-tools/README.txt

   or higher.
 But can still be run on JDK 1.3, provided you are willing to do without some newer features, like the BrowserSnifferTool.

-- During the documentation build process DVSL emits several of the following error messages.
-They can be ingnored.
-A bug report has already been filed.

-  [dvsl] [error] ResourceManager: unable to find resource 'VM_global_library.vm' in any resource loader.

 - When compiling with JDK 1.4 there is a deprecation warning in LinkTool involving java.net.URLEncoder.
 This is to maintain compatibility with JDK 1.3.
   However, when running the code on 1.4, the new, non-deprecated method is used.

-The build process has been tested with JDK 1.4.2 and JDK 1.5.0.
-The included example applications have been tested with Tomcat 5.0.30 and Tomcat 5.5.9, but should work with any servlet engine.
+The build process has been tested with JDK 1.5.0.
+The included example applications have been tested with Tomcat 5.5.22, but should work with any servlet engine.

-If you observe any problems with the build process, please report this to the Velocity users mailing list, velocity-user@jakarta.apache.org, and put [veltools] in the subject line.
+If you observe any problems with the build process, please report this to the Velocity users mailing list, user@velocity.apache.org, and put [veltools] in the subject line.